KanHatakeyama/flowmater3.1/front/README.md

 # Frontend codes
 - Basically, you don't have to touch these codes
 - Only for development
-  - After building, copy the build files (**.js etc.) to the "back" folder
+  - After building, copy the built files (public/**.js etc.) to the "back/graph" folder